vekexasia/comfoair-esp32/README.md

 ![climate.png](docs/climate.png)

+The climate entity can also be used to set the fan speed, and the mode (heat, cool, auto).

 ## Global filters

 Since this component posts data as soon as it receives it, sometimes it might be useful to avoid spamming home assistant with updates.